EDA Tech Hubs

 More on STI

-The North Carolina Office of Science, Technology & Innovation offers the following grant programs to help fund innovative science and technology companies in the state:
+The North Carolina Office of Science, Technology & Innovation offers the following grant programs to fund innovative science and technology companies in the state:

 - The SBIR/STTR Phase I Incentive Funds Program provides funding to help NC businesses apply for federal Phase I Small Business Innovation Research (SBIR) or Small Business Technology Transfer (STTR) awards.

 - The SBIR/STTR Phase I Matching Funds Program awards matching funds to NC businesses who have received a federal Phase I SBIR or STTR award.
-The SBIR and STTR programs help small businesses develop and commercialize innovative new technologies.

 The Office of Science, Technology & Innovation produces research and reports that focus on both innovation and strategy, and is responsible for producing the state's primary innovation barometer, Tracking Innovation.
 Recent reports from the Office include: